jessicaUP/dull/README.md

 -	HTML
 -	Sass
 -	Webpack
-- JQuery & JQuery Color
+-  JQuery & JQuery Color (I DO NOT USE ANYMORE -- DOUBLE CHECK)

+## Future Changes

+- Button lthat allows user to mix up the colors, so they are not in rainbow order.
+- Add hints:
+   1. Highlight mid point of the path.
+   2. Provide a preview of the mixed color for hover swatch.
+   3. Reveal the next tile.